 Be housed in the same wing in the Living Learning Center

-Be mentored by an upper-class leadership student designated as the Learning Community (LC) Fellow, who offers both academic and social support
+Be mentored by an upper-class leadership student designated as the Learning Community (LC) Resident Assistant, who offers both academic and social support

 Engage with Leadership Institute faculty and staff, both in the classroom and at co-curricular programs and events